6 Min Read

 What Is Flirting?

-Let's look at a couple of comments to get an idea of what other people would define flirting as.
-Walther M.M. says,
+In order to illustrate this further and bring into a relatable light, let's look at a couple of comments to get an idea of how other people define flirting.

 Flirting is generally seen as behaving in 'suggestively sexy' ways with other people, and is generally the first step towards developing romance, as this is what singles usually do to signal interest in others."